lazerpay/cloudhub/README.md

 # CloudHub

-A modern React application for team collaboration and project management.
+A responsive website for a team collaboration and project management app.

 ## 🛠️ Tech Stack